-^{61 &}quot;São Tomé and Príncipe holds regular, competitive national elections and has undergone multiple transfers of power between rival parties" in Freedom House (2021) 62 https://freedomhouse.org/country/sao-tome-and-principe/freedom-world/2021
+63 &quot;São Tomé and Príncipe holds regular, competitive national elections and has undergone multiple transfers of power between rival parties" in Freedom House (2021) 64 https://freedomhouse.org/country/sao-tome-andprincipe/freedom-world/2021

-63 São Tome and Principe is one of the 38 members of UN considered as "Small Island Developing States (SIDS)" 64 See for exemple: "Portugal reitera "Apoio total" à presidência são-tomense da CPLP em 2023" & "São Tomé assumirá a próxima presidência da CPLP"
+São Tome and Principe is one of the 38 members of UN considered as "Small Island Developing States (SIDS)" 66 See for exemple : "Portugal reitera "Apoio total" à presidência são-tomense da CPLP em 2023" & "São Tomé assumirá a próxima presidência da CPLP"

 Over the past 20 years, the political agenda has been marked by expectations of the existence of oil.
-Exploratory drilling is still underway in its territorial waters but so far, no major oil discoveries have been announced65.
-The history of exploitation of natural resources in Africa has shown that natural resources may be a curse but can also be a blessing if good governance and social cohesion are quaranteed66.
+Exploratory drilling is still underway in its territorial waters but so far, no major oil discoveries have been announced.
+The history of exploitation of natural resources in Africa has shown that natural resources may be a curse but can also be a blessing if good governance and social cohesion are guaranteed.

-STP suffers from fragile governance and a mode of action political that characterized not so much by a "winner takes all" approach as by a "once you lose you lose all" view.
+STP suffers from fragile governance and a mode of action political that is characterized not so much by a "winner takes all" approach as by a "once you lose you lose all" view.
 This makes elections not just competitive but increasingly a matter of political survival.
-Symptomatic of the heightened politicization and lack of national political consensus fundamental matters was the controversial approval of the current electoral laws at the end of 202067.
+Symptomatic of the heightened politicization and lack of national political consensus on fundamental matters was the controversial approval of the current electoral laws at the end of 2020.
 The 2018 elections showed a hardening of positions, with the country experiencing electoral violence for the first Despite a strong polarization time. between the 2 main political parties, the parliamentary and local elections of September 2022 took place peacefully and were praised internationally for being fair and transparent, marking an important milestone in the consolidation of democracy in STP.

 However, the tragic events of November 2022 have shown the weaknesses of the justice and security system.
-On November 25, the army barracks revolt was followed by the torture and extrajudicial killings of 4 civilians which has tarnished the reputation of the country internationally of the State/Citizen social contract being weak.
+On November 25, the army barracks revolt was followed by the torture and extrajudicial killings of 4 civilians which has tarnished the reputation of the country internationally and shown the weaknesses of the justice sector as well as of the democratic control of the security sector.

+Social cohesion is affected by growing economic inequality but is also a corollary of the State/Citizen social contract being weak.
 From their perspective, the citizen does not see the benefits in their social contract with the State, with poor and inefficient service delivery.
 The social contract on the citizen's side is also weakened by low tax collection and a growing parallel economy.
-Paradoxically, despite weak social cohesion, electoral participation remains high, with 8 out of 10 electors casting ballots68.
+Paradoxically, despite weak social cohesion, electoral participation remains high, with 8 out of 10 electors casting ballots.